 - If you don’t know the answer to a question; say so.
 It is always acceptable to say that you don’t know.
 It is not acceptable to say “no comment.”

-- Following interaction with any media, please contact OMC, with a status of the event.
+- Following interaction with any media, please contact OMC, with the status of the event.

 The many experts on our campus can speak about topics ranging from academic programs to zero-base budgeting.
-The OMC is always looking for an opportunity to present our experts’ opinions in the media.
-Faculty members and senior level staff are presented with the option to serve as a qualified expert.
+The OMC is always looking for an opportunity to present Etown experts’ insights in the media.
+Faculty members and senior-level staff are presented with the option to serve as qualified experts.
 With that responsibility comes several expectations:

-- Experts must identify specific key messages/topics about which he can speak knowledgably
+- Experts must identify specific key messages/topics about which they can speak knowledgeably.

 - Experts must be willing to be “pitched” to media, at the discretion of the OMC.